Plastic and Climate Change

 We’ve seen firsthand how plastic pollution is affecting our local environment.
 To date, A Greener Future has picked up more than 5.6 million pieces of litter, mostly in the Lake Ontario area.
 Of that 5.6 million pieces, 90% were made of plastic.

 Unfortunately, the problem doesn’t end there.
-One groundbreaking study found that plastic floating on the surface of the ocean releases greenhouse gasses, including methane.
-As the plastic breaks down from exposure to the water, sunlight and air, it will continue to release these emissions.
+One groundbreaking study found that plastic floating on the surface of the ocean releases greenhouse gases, including methane.
+As the plastic breaks down from exposure to water, sunlight and air, it will continue to release these emissions.

 Only 1% of plastic in the oceans is found on the surface; further research is needed to determine whether the remaining 99% of plastic in deeper parts of the ocean is releasing greenhouse gasses.